Tech firms let Russia probe software widely used by U.S. government

 “When you’re sitting at the table with card sharks, you can’t trust anyone,” he said.
 “I wouldn’t show anybody the code.”

-Graphic on U.S. government cybersecurity tools scrutinized by Russians tmsnrt.rs/2C30rp8
+(Graphic on U.S. government cybersecurity tools scrutinized by Russians - http://tmsnrt.rs/2C30rp8)

 Reporting by Dustin Volz and Joel Schectman in Washington and Jack Stubbs in Moscow.; Editing by Jonathan Weber and Ross Colvin